Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/03_Modules.md

 The `module keyword` command searches in some of the information included in module files for the given keyword, and shows in which modules the keyword was found.

-We do an efford to put enough information in the modules to make this a suitable additional way to discover software that is installed on the system.
+We do an effort to put enough information in the modules to make this a suitable additional way to discover software that is installed on the system.

 Let us look for packages that allow us to download software via the `https` protocol.